bnchdan/MailLog2MySQL/README.md

 # MailLog2MySQL
-Parse mail logs from Postfix and Dovecot to mysql
+Parse mail logs from Postfix and Dovecot to MySQL

 # Install